Last Updated on April 29, 2022

 You can expect to find them around vertical structure like stumps, and any time you get a warm-up, target smallies around flats of less than ten feet because they’ll make a dramatic move upward to try and feed while they can.

 Ice fishing for smallmouth is never easy, so I recommend sticking with largemouth.
 They’re easier to find, and they almost always cruise around the same area.
-Most largemouths will occupy the area a few feet from the bottom all throughout the winter.
+Most largemouth will occupy the area a few feet from the bottom all throughout the winter.

 Necessary Ice Fishing Gear